Business Plan Program

-A reportable quantity is equal to or greater than 55 gallons of a liquid, 500 pounds of a solid, 200 cubic feet of gas or extremely hazardous substances above the threshold planning quantity (40 CFR, Part 355, Appendix A).
+A reportable quantity is equal to or greater than 55 gallons of a liquid, 500 pounds of a solid, 200 cubic feet of gas, or an extremely hazardous substance at or above the chemical specific reportable quantity (40 CFR, Part 355, Appendix A).
 A hazardous material is defined as any material that, because of its quantity, concentration, or physical or chemical characteristics, poses a significant present or potential hazard to human health and safety or to the environment if released into the workplace or the environment.
 Exempt hazardous materials or modified reporting limits are listed in Hazardous Materials Business Plan Law Changes.
 A business can use a Safety Data Sheet (SDS), contact CCHSHMP, or use other resources to determine if a material is considered hazardous.

-Businesses must amend the hazardous materials business plan and submit to CCHSHMP within 30 days if:
+Businesses must amend the hazardous materials business plan in CERS within 30 days if: